 General experience: versatility, pleasure and stunning image quality

 Another magic happens when you open your files on a pc or monitor and look to the details it delivers.
-Many people are enthusiast about the sharpness of this lens and, without going too much into technichal details, I’ll put my two cents saying it’s really, really, really full of sharp details.
+Many people are enthusiast about the sharpness of this lens and, without going too much into technical details, I’ll put my two cents saying it’s really, really, really full of sharp details.
 IQ is great.
-Noone will ever complain about IQ talking of this lens.
+No one will ever complain about IQ talking of this lens.

 When I buy a new lens, I usually live a period of insane enthusiasm for the new object (typical of G.A.S. suffering people like me).
-I tend to make the new lens my all around lens for the next weeks.
-Same happened with the Fuji 16mm F 1.4.
-Literally, I’ve never took it away from the camera.
+I tend to make the new lens my all-around lens for the next weeks.
+The same happened with the Fuji 16mm F 1.4.
+Literally, I’ve never taken it away from the camera.
 Christmas dinner, Kizomba Festival, Street Photography, niece portrait, I tried it out in every single situation and…it worked.
 I mean: this lens can do almost everything.
-Yeah, there were some moment in which I felt it was a little bit too short (i.e. when my niece run aways and become so, so, so small in the frame) and moments in which the exaggerated perspective was overwhelming and forced me to think about a new composition, my it was never something to struggle with.
+Yeah, there were some moment in which I felt it was a little bit too short (i.e. when my niece runs aways and becomes so, so, so small in the frame) and moments in which the exaggerated perspective was overwhelming and forced me to think about a new composition, but it’s never been something to struggle with.
 If I have to go to a new event, or to a new place, this is the lens I’ll put on the camera, and I’m pretty sure it won’t fail and that I won’t miss other lenses.

 If you love to travel…buy it.
 Period.

-I think this lens is really perfect for travels.
+I think this lens is really perfect for travel.
 If you shoot travel reportage or photography this is the one-to-go lens.
 Think about it for a moment.
 Which kind of photos do you take when you travel?
 Landscapes.
 Monuments and buildings.
 Situations.
 People in environmental portraits.
 Stories.
-May be some macro (flowers, details, some strange small creatures).
+Maybe some macro (flowers, details, some strange small creatures).
 Well?
-This lens performs at top level in all these kinds of photos.
+This lens performs at the top level in all these kinds of photos.
 And it’s WR.
-Not that WR is a must-have feature, but it helps building the fantasy about you taking picture under a tropical rain in the forest (rather than protecting your lens from dust on the shelf).
+Not that WR is a must-have feature, but it helps to build the fantasy about you taking pictures under a tropical rain in the forest (rather than protecting your lens from dust on the shelf).